Ben's Engineering Blog

 The output of the framework is still a work in progress.
 There are still a few things to add to the type checker that are necessary to get "the framework" plugin to work in edge cases.
 Thus no benchmarks or definite output in this post.
 Most benchmarks show hand-written JavaScript code to be the most efficient so the idea is to take the syntax and information about it to squeeze it into the closest of the hand-written forms.
 The performance gains from all these optimisations are probably unnoticeable.
 This is an exercise in attempting to get to the least amount of code to run to make a page interactive.

 Some frameworks abstract through libraries and the structure of functions.
 Some compiler-based frameworks abstract through syntax.
-Ezno's framework is more unique it is based on data and the semantics of the program above what is visible from the syntax.
+Ezno's framework is unique it is based on data and the semantics of the program above what is visible from the syntax.

 Ezno today

 I think it is fun short and quirky and most importantly, not taken on package registries.
-It has a little bit of a hidden meaning ("easy? no" referring to doing static analysis on JavaScript).

 I want to keep things moving but slowly.
 I think incomplete projects are good as they have space to add additional features and improve.
 Some projects I see which seem closer to their goal have less space to improve.
-I also think some tools are built too quickly and I don’t want Ezno to fall into that category.
+I think some tools are built too quickly and I don't want Ezno to fall into that category.

 No demo binary out yet, need to finish off some things on more advanced events to get some of the cooler demos to work.
 Hoping for something demonstrable before the end of this year 🤞